-- An unexpected weight loss – If you have experienced a weight loss of ten pounds or more that cannot be explained, you should consult with a medical professional immediately.
+If you have experienced a weight loss of ten pounds or more that cannot be explained, you should immediately consult with a medical professional.
 Pancreatic, stomach, esophageal, and lung cancer are those most likely to cause an unexplained weight loss.

-- Fatigue – Can be described as extreme tiredness that is not improved after resting.
-In cancers where internal bleeding occurs, like stomach and colon cancer, the fatigue can be caused by the blood loss.
+Fatigue can be described as extreme tiredness that is not improved after resting.
+In cancers where internal bleeding occurs, like stomach and colon cancer, fatigue can be caused by blood loss.

-- Fever – A fever is a common sign of certain cancers like leukemia or lymphoma however it can also indicate that the cancer has metastasized, or spread, to a different part of the body.
+A fever is a common sign of certain cancers like Leukemia or lymphoma; however, it can also indicate that cancer has metastasized, or spread, to a different part of the body.

-- Pain – Bone cancer or a tumor may cause unexplained pain.
-A headache that does not go away or respond to treatment can be a sign of a brain tumor.
-Similarly lower back pain can be caused by colon or rectal cancer.
+Bone cancer or a tumor may cause unexplained pain.
+A headache that does not go away or respond to treatment can sign a brain tumor.
+Similarly, lower back pain can be caused by colon or rectal cancer.

-However these are only some of the symptoms directly caused by the disease.
-Unfortunately the treatments for cancer can also cause debilitating nausea, vomiting, fatigue, hair loss, anemia, sexual side effects, anxiety and depression.
+These are only some of the symptoms directly caused by the disease.
+Unfortunately, cancer treatments can also cause debilitating nausea, vomiting, fatigue, hair loss, anemia, sexual side effects, anxiety, and depression.

 Working with an experienced social security disability attorney, like Ken Kieklak, can eliminate much of the stress, anxiety, and work associated with an application for disability benefits.
 Let us handle the legal side of things so that you can focus on your recovery.

 What SSA Benefits Can I Qualify for with Cancer in Arkansas?